 First floor: Galleried landing overlooking the lounge.

-All electric and bed linen included.
+All electric and bed linen and towels included.

 Cot and highchair available.